sirrahd/resume/resume.txt

 		design langauge.
 	-	Pushed for the design of RESTful APIs in SharePoint to support 3rd-party and mobile applications.
-	-	Assisted CTOs of Fortune 500 companies interested in upgrading to Microsoft software as a Technology Adoption Program lead.
+	-	Advised CTOs of Fortune 500 companies interested in upgrading to Microsoft software as a Technology Adoption Program lead.
 	-	Spoke at conferences in front of hundreds of participants, including TechReady and SharePoint Conference.